CGCL-codes/XGCN_library/docs/source/user_guide/training_and_evaluation/model_inference.rst

 Model Inference
 ==================

-XGCN provides some model inference APIs:
+XGCN provides some model inference APIs for the embedding models:

 .. code:: python